Onyx-Protocol/Onyx/docs/1.3/txvm.md

 ### Annotate

 Pops an integer `stackid` from the data stack, representing a [stack identifier](#stack-identifier), and pops a string, `referencedatastring`.
-If `stackid` refers to the data stack, or if the stack identified by `stackid` is empty, fails.
+If `stackid` is not a valid stack identifier, or if it identifies the data stack, or if the stack identified by `stackid` is empty, fails.
 Pops the item on top of the stack identified by `stackid`, replaces the `referencedata` tuple with a new tuple with one additional field containing the string `referencedatastring`, and puts the item back on top of the same stack.

 ### Defer